bordoley/reactive-js/packages/schedulers/docs/interfaces/priorityschedulerlike.md

 `priority?` | undefined &#124; number | An optional priority that is used when prioritizing which work to execute next.
 The definition of the priority value along with it's default value is implementation specific.  |

 **Returns:** *DisposableLike*

+A `DisposableLike` that can be disposed to cancel the scheduled work.